 Step 5: Piece Together Their Remarketing Strategy

-According to research from Forrester, 96% of people who visit your site don’t convert to a lead or sale.
+According to recent research, 96% of people who visit your site don’t convert to a lead or sale.

 Worse yet, 70% of visitors that add a product to their shopping cart abandon the process before completing their order.

 It’s no surprise, then, remarketing is a go-to strategy for many marketers…